lu-cs-sde/codeprober/textprobe/README.md

 This contains a majority of the text probe logic for CodeProber.

 The parser and AST structure is handwritten (no parser generator for example).
-It relies heavily on a "typed union"-style rather than subtyping, with union classes in the following pattern:
+The AST structure relies heavily on "typed union"/choice-style classes rather than subtyping, using the following pattern:

 ```java
 class Choice {